SupriyaAdep/app-builder-docs/docs/first-party-extension/api-reference/i18n-api.md

 sidebar_custom_props: { icon: "i18" }
 ---

-Customize and add multiple language and locale translations for all strings used across App Builder using this API.
+Provides API to customize and add multiple language and locale translations for all strings used across App Builder.

 ## i18n : [i18nInterface](#i18ninterface)\[\]